microsoft/typespec/packages/openapi3/README.md

 ### `omit-unreachable-types`

-Only include types references via an operation.
+Only include types referenced via an operation.

 ## See also